Faculty of Law, University of Oxford

-The University of Oxford Faculty of Law is the law school of the University of Oxford.
-It has a history of over 800 years in the teaching and learning of law.
+The Faculty of Law is the law school at the Social Sciences Division at the University of Oxford in Oxford, England, United Kingdom.
+The school has a history of over 800 years in the teaching and learning of law.

 Along with its counterpart at Cambridge, it is unique in its use of personalised tutorials, in which students are taught by faculty fellows in groups of one to three on a weekly basis, as the main form of instruction in its undergraduate and graduate courses.
 It offers the largest doctoral programme in Law in the English-speaking world.
-The faculty is part of Oxford's Social Sciences Division.